-169. Shedding data available for vaccines and gene therapies based on AdV vectors suggests that the i.m. administration of the GMO is unlikely to result in shedding (see Chapter 1, section 4.4).
+174. Shedding data available for vaccines and gene therapies based on AdV vectors suggests that the i.m. administration of the GMO is unlikely to result in shedding (see Chapter 1, section 4.4).
 There is limited data regarding oral administration of replication-defective adenoviral vectors.
 Shedding data for the replication competent AdV-based rabies vaccine suggests that the direct instillation of the GM vaccine into the oral cavity or injection into oral tumours of devils is likely to result in shedding would be limited to the initial number of viral particles administered.
 As mentioned, most shedding studies focused on the presence of viral DNA in biological samples but not viable viral particles.
 PCR based assays used to detect viral DNA are very sensitive and able to detect small fragments of DNA.
-Part of the shedded GMOs detected in biological samples would consist of shredded viral DNA; the number of viral particles administer of shredded viral DNA; the number of viral particles administer of shredded viral DNA; the number of viral particles administer of shredded viral DNA; the number of viral particles administer of shredded viral DNA; the number of viral particles shed would be far smaller than the dose of the GMO initially administered and present for a shorter period than those reported.
+Part of the GMOs detected in biological samples would consist of shredded viral DNA, the number of virable viral particles shed would be far smaller than the dose of the GMO initially administered and present for a shorter period than those reported.

-170. Following DIOC or i.t. administration, the GMO could be shed in faeces and saliva.
+175. Following DIOC or i.t. administration, the GMO could be shed in faeces and saliva.
 The presence of GMO in urine is plausible but unlikely (Brandon, 2008).
-As discussed in Section 3.5 (Chapter 1), AdVs can persist in the environment for weeks or months and could be shed into the soil within the enclosure.
+As discussed in Section 3.8 (Chapter 1), AdVs can persist in the environment for weeks or months and could be shed into the soil within the enclosure.